-Number on Map (1) Extent, description and situation of the land (2) and Qualifying persons under section 12(2)(a) of the Acquisition of Land Act 1981 - Name and Address (3) Owners or reputed owners Lessees or reputed lessees Tenants or reputed tenants (other than lessees) Occupiers Carlton, Lincoln LN1 2RW 05 All interests in 1,086 square metres of arable land, forming part of Dunholme Lodge.
+Number on Map (1) Extent, description and situation of the land (2) Qualifying persons of Land Act 1981 - (3) Acquisition Owners or reputed owners Lessees or reputed lessees Tenants or reputed tenants (other than lessees) Occupiers Carlton, Lincoln LN1 2RW 05 All interests in 1,086 square metres of arable land, forming part of Dunholme Lodge.
 Hugh Donald Wykes of Dunholme Lodge, Dunholme, Lincoln LN2 3QA and Brian David Wykes of Field House, Lincoln Road, Welton LN2 3PZ Harry Willows and Steven Skinner trading as Harry Willows of Cliff Farm, South Carlton, Lincoln LN1 2RW Tenant 06 A right of way including workmen, construction equipment, plant machinery, apparatus and materials to enter onto and remain upon the land for the purposes of undertaking the works, to construct an adjacent ditch and headwalls and for the temporary storage of soil and arisings in 1,406 square metres of arable land, forming part of Dunholme Lodge Hugh Donald Wykes of Dunholme Lodge, Dunholme, Lincoln LN2 3QA and Brian David Wykes of Field House, Lincoln Road, Welton LN2 3PZ Harry Willows and Steven Skinner trading as Harry Willows of Cliff Farm, South Carlton, Lincoln LN1 2RW Tenant 07 (a) The right to drain (b) A right of way including workmen, construction equipment, plant machinery, apparatus and materials to enter onto and remain upon the land for the purposes of undertaking the works, to construct a ditch and the temporary storage of soil and arisings. in 525 square metres of arable land, on the eastern side of Lincoln Road Hugh Donald Wykes and Brian David Wykes of Dunholme Lodge, Dunholme, Lincoln LN2 3QA Freeholders 08 (a) All necessary rights to construct, support and attach (including attachment of support) for a headwall and bank Hugh Donald Wykes and Brian David Wykes of Dunholme Lodge, Dunholme, Lincoln Free holders